marcoagostini/ostwed2testat/README.md

-# This is the project from the WED2 course at OST.
+# Web Enginnering and Design 2
+These files are created in order to pass the WED2 project to get permited to the exam.